Galenika/Bleak/README.md

 * Clone this repository
 * Compile the project as AnyCPU
 * Add a reference to Simple-Injection.dll to your project
+* Add a reference to PeNet.dll to your project

 ## Usage